 Days 1, 2 & 3: Tucson

 In Tucson you can learn about the desert and the kids can pet snakes and tarantulas at the Arizona-Sonora Desert Museum.
 Spend the entire morning at this amazing place, which is actually more of a zoo than a museum.
 After lunch, explore the cactus forests of Saguaro National Park.
-The next day, head back to this same area to visit Old Tucson Studios, a one-time movie set that is now a sort of Wild West amusement park with plenty to keep kids and adults entertained (although there aren't any Disneyland-style thrill rides).
+On Day 2, head back to this same area to visit Old Tucson Studios, a one-time movie set that is now a sort of Wild West amusement park with plenty to keep kids and adults entertained (although there aren't any Disneyland-style thrill rides).
 Your kids might also enjoy visiting the Mini-Time Machine Museum of Miniatures.
 On one of your nights in town, have dinner at Pinnacle Peak Steakhouse, a family-oriented cowboy steakhouse.
 Alternatively, spend a couple of days at one of Tucson's guest ranches.
 On your third day in Tucson, do a day trip to Tombstone.
 Yes, there is a Tombstone, and it's where Wyatt Earp and Doc Holliday once shot it out with the bad guys at the O.K.
 Corral.
 On the way to or from Tombstone, you should be sure to head underground at Kartchner Caverns State Park.
 The caverns here are comparable to the much better known Carlsbad Caverns in New Mexico.

 Day 4: Sedona